laravel/docs/views.md

         }
     }

-Remember, if you create a new service provider to contain your view composer registrations, you will need to add the service provider to the `providers` array in the `config/app.php` configuration file.
+> {note} Remember, if you create a new service provider to contain your view composer registrations, you will need to add the service provider to the `providers` array in the `config/app.php` configuration file.

 Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
 So, let's define the composer class: